oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

    ```
    $ kubectl -n sample-domain1-ns delete configmap sample-domain1-wdt-config-map
    $ kubectl -n sample-domain1-ns create configmap sample-domain1-wdt-config-map \
-     --from-file=/tmp/mii-sample/model-configmaps/wmdatasource
+     --from-file=/tmp/mii-sample/model-configmaps/workmanager --from-file=/tmp/mii-sample/model-configmaps/datasource
    $ kubectl -n sample-domain1-ns label configmap sample-domain1-wdt-config-map \
      weblogic.domainUID=sample-domain1
    ```

-     - If you've created your own model YAML file, then substitute the file name in the `--from-file=` parameter (we suggested `/tmp/mii-sample/mywmdatasource.yaml` earlier).
+     - If you've created your own model YAML file, then substitute the file names in the `--from-file=` parameters (we suggested `/tmp/mii-sample/myworkmanager.yaml` and `/tmp/mii-sample/mydatasource.xml` earlier).
      - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the ConfigMap, or it can reference a directory, in which case it populates the ConfigMap with all of the files in the designated directory.
+     - The `-from-file=` paramater can be specified multiple times to put contents from all specified files or directories into the ConfigMap.

    You name and label the ConfigMap using its associated domain UID for two reasons:
      - To make it obvious which ConfigMap belong to which domains.